 Nasturtiums add a spicy, peppery kick to salads, and the buds can be pickled and eaten like capers.
 The lovely round leaves and crunchy stems are also edible.

 According to any dictionary of flowers, nasturtiums are easy to grow, and emit a subtle, pleasing fragrance.

 ORCHID: Popularly used in corsages for formal events.

-ROSE: Probably the world's most popular flower.
-Fragrant, edible, visually appealing and available in many thousand colors and varieties.
+ROSE: Probably the world's most popular flower, according to almost any dictionary of flowers.
+Roses are fragrant, edible, visually appealing, and available in many thousand colors and varieties.

 STAR JASMINE: These pretty white miniature floral specimens give off an exceptionally sweet fragrance.
 They are easy to grow and lend a lovely decorative effect to exterior walls and fences.

 SUNFLOWER: A giant member of the Daisy family.
 Popular varieties reach heights of eight or ten feet, with thick stems up to four inches in diameter.
 The seeds (ripe when they turn black and fall off) are often enjoyed as a snack.

 TULIP: The perfect floral gift for people not so fond of fragrant blooms.
 Tulips are bulb-cultivated, brightly colored flowers with little or no floral scent.
 Typically blooming just after the Crocuses, Tulips are most appreciated for adding a splash of vibrant color to early spring.